manjeetdahiya/manjeetdahiya.github.io/_posts/2018-12-23-a-drunkard-can-help-estimate-the-value-of-pi.md

 title: A Drunkard can Help Estimate the Value of Pi
 ---

-Monte Carlo methods with direct sampling help us reason about probabilistic systems.
+Monte Carlo method with direct sampling helps us reason about probabilistic systems.
 The method is straightforward, we generate a sample input based on the respective probability distribution and analyze the output appropriately.